Mike Fox (soccer)

 Michael Fox (born September 24, 1961) is an American retired soccer midfielder.
-He began his professional career with the New York Cosmos in 1983 and ended it with the Los Angeles Heat in 1994.
+He began his professional career with the New York Cosmos in 1983 and ended it with the Los Angeles Salsa in 1994.
 In between those two teams, he played for numerous teams in multiple indoor and outdoor league.
 He also earned seventeen caps with the U.S. national team and was a member of the U.S. 1984 Olympic soccer team.

 College

-Fox attended college at Cal State Fullerton where he played on the men’s soccer team.
+Fox attended college at Cal State Fullerton where he played on the men's soccer team.
 He was a prolific scorer during his college career, netting 10 goals in 1980, 11 in 1981 and 17 in 1982.
-He also holds the school’s season record for assists with 13 in 1980.
+He also holds the school's season record for assists with 13 in 1980.
 In 1982, Fox was selected as a second team All American.

 Professional

 The New York Cosmos of the American Soccer League selected Fox in the 1983 NASL College Draft.
 He played with the team from 1983 to 1984.
 Fox played one season with the Las Vegas Americans of the Major Indoor Soccer League from 1984 to 1985.
 He played seven games, scoring one goal with the Wichita Wings during the 1993-1994 National Professional Soccer League season.
 He played the 1986 Western Soccer Alliance season with the Los Angeles Heat.
-In August 1990, he signed a three year contract with the California Emperors of the American Professional Soccer League.
+In August 1990, he signed a three-year contract with the California Emperors of the American Professional Soccer League.
 However, the Emperors folded at the end of the season.
 In February 1991, he signed with the St. Louis Storm.
 In October 1991, he moved to the Milwaukee Wave of the National Professional Soccer League.
 In January 1992,he suffered a season ending knee injury.
 He also spent two seasons, 1993 and 1994 with the Los Angeles Salsa of the American Professional Soccer League.